jiaxicheng/pentaho/pdi_pattern_batching_with_static_list.md

    + Variable substitution
 in the `Parameters` box, add `Id`

+**Note:**

+The list of mapping can also be saved from database table, text file etc. for example using a CSV file to save the list on the local, then `Text Input` step to read the list.
+This way, whenever you need to add a new object or modify existing object, you don't have to open kettles and edit the ktr transformation.
+The downside is that you will need to have this CSV file whereever you run your kjb script.

 ### Note: ###
 Pentaho supports database clustering so that the same Pentaho job/transformation can be used to